Mr-Watch/Tiny-Core-DOOM/Tiny Core DOOM Internet/README.md

 2. Script to be injected
 3. Desired output name

-A valid invocation would look like this `./script-injector.sh Core-current.iso injected-script output` where "injected-script" and "output" can be anything (the "injected-script" has to be an existing file).
+A valid invocation would look like this `./script-injector.sh Core-current.iso injected-script output` where "injected-script" and "output" can be anything (the "injected-script" has to be an existing file and both the .iso file and "injected-script" have to be in the same directory as the script-injector.sh).

 For the script to work you need to run `chmod +x script-injector.sh` to make it executable.

 > [!NOTE]